2027 Roots of American Order Summer Certificate Seminar

 About the Program

-In this one-week intensive summer seminar hosted on the Malibu campus, targeting 75-100 top undergraduate students, the School of Public Policy's goal is to assemble a diverse cohort of students from both public and private universities to learn about the American Founding through the distinctive lens of the “Roots of American Order” course.
-This tailored seminar will not only teach students about the major contributing factors to the nation’s exceptional founding, but also how those factors continue to influence current policy debates.
+In this one-week intensive summer seminar hosted on the Malibu campus, targeting 75-100 top undergraduate students, the School of Public Policy's goal is to assemble a diverse cohort of students from both public and private universities to learn about the American Founding, the Crisis of the House Divided, the Progressive era, and the rise of the administrative state through the distinctive lens and in the spirit of the “Roots of American Order” course.
+This tailored seminar will not only teach students about the major contributing factors to the nation’s exceptional founding and enduring legacy, but will culminate at the end of the week. with how those factors continue to influence current policy debates.

 Civic knowledge to defend and support America’s Founding principles of self-government, consent, and liberty is needed to confront the grave challenges our country faces today.
 The objective is to provide undergraduate students the opportunity to understand and appreciate the uniqueness of the American experiment, why it has been able to successfully endure for 250 years, and explore why it is worth fighting to maintain and to celebrate.

-The program includes a midweek excursion to the Reagan Library in Simi Valley, California.
+The program includes a midweek excursion to the Reagan Presidential Library Museum and Air Force One in Simi Valley, California.

 Program Quick Facts: